Rental Certificate Compliance Verdict

 • Current lead-safe or lead-free certificate for the unit.

-• Dust wipe results when the property is being certified as lead-safe.
+• Dust wipe results when the file is using the lead-safe lane.

-• Upload the certification package through Philadelphia's Lead Certification Submission System before license issuance or renewal.
+• Upload the lead certificate package through Philadelphia's Lead Certification Submission System before the next live license step.

 03